philiphendry/blog/_posts/2008-04-20-fixing-windows-media-using-powershell.markdown

 slug: fixing-windows-media-using-powershell
 title: Fixing Windows Media Using PowerShell
 wordpress_id: 67
-categories:
-- Microsoft
+tags:
-- PowerShell
+- powershell
-- Scripting
+- scripting
 ---

 I made a blunder a while back...
 I sync'd my laptop with my backup external hard drive but accidentally sync'd with a folder of music that contained compressed versions of the same music!!